microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaDeletedApplication.md

 This command removes recently deleted application.
 You can use the command  `Get-EntraBetaDeletedApplication` to get deleted application Id.

-- `-ObjectId` parameter specifies the ObjectId of a deleted application.
+- `-ObjectId` parameter specifies the Id of a deleted application.

 ## Parameters